linuxcnc-probe-screen/probe-screen-ng/README.md

-# Probe Screen V2 for LinuxCNC
+# Probe Screen for LinuxCNC 2.8

 History
 -------

 This repo was originally a fork of https://github.com/verser-git/probe_screen_v2 by Serguei Glavatski / Vers.by.
+Hopefully, this will become a community maintained probe screen for LinuxCNC.
+Anyone with an interest in helping out, please submit PRs or ask to join the project via a GitHub issue.

  Install.
 -----------------------------------------------------------------------------